axelarnetwork/arcs/ARCs/ARC-8.md

 ## Summary

 This ARC defines the requirements and design for the one-click deployment of blockchains to the Axelar network using the coordinator contract.
 The coordinator will be able to deploy the internal gateway, voting verifier and prover contracts for a particular blockchain from a single transaction.

-## Motivation
+A single governance proposal will then register these contracts with the protocol.

-### Background
+## Background

 When adding Amplifier support for a new blockchain on Axelar, the following three smart contracts that must be deployed for that blockchain:

 - **Internal Gateway:** When sending a message from a source chain to a destination chain, a relayer will submit the hash of that message to the source chain’s corresponding internal gateway.
 - **Voting Verifier:** Submitting a message hash to an internal gateway triggers a poll.
 Verifiers will then vote on whether or not that message succeeded on the source chain.
 The voting verifier contract manages these polls.
 - **Prover:** Messages that have been verified are ultimately routed to the destination chain’s internal gateway.
 The prover starts a process during which the verifiers for the destination chain sign the hash of each message.
-These signatures can be queried from the prover, and submitted to the destination chain to prove the existance of a message.
+These signatures can be queried from the prover, and submitted to the destination chain to prove the existence of a message.

+Currently, registering a chain with the amplifier can be cumbersome, as it requires performing many independent steps.
+First, each of the three aforementioned contracts must be instantiated.
+Following that, the gateway must be registered with the router contract, and the prover must be registered with both the coordinator and the multisig contracts.
+This all accounts for several governance proposals, where each proposal must be supplied with the correct configuration parameters.

+In order to make this process less tedious and error prone, we have deployment scripts that automate many of these steps.
+This ARC takes this a step further by integrating the steps for chain deployment into the amplifier.

+## Proposed

-Instantiating these contracts can be tedious, as they must each be provided with the correct interdependent parameters.
-Consequently, there are deployment scripts that automate this process.
-This project takes this a step further, and allows for each contract to be correctly instantiated from a single transaction.
-Once instantiated, these contracts can be registered with the router, and used for future message passing.
+ARC-8 proposes that a single transaction be used to instantiate all three amplifier contracts.
+Once instantiated, these contracts can be registered with the protocol using a single governance proposal, at which point they can be used for general message passing.

-## Requirements
+### Requirements

 - **Dependency Resolution:** The coordinator must be able to resolve all dependencies between the gateway, voting verifier and prover.
 The user must only be responsible for supplying chain specific information that cannot be otherwise inferred.
 This includes the code IDs for each contract.

 - **Chain Name Uniqueness:** The router is responsible for directing messages between gateways.
-In order to ensure unambiguity, the router enforces that chain names are unique.
+In order to ensure lack of ambiguity, the router enforces that chain names are unique.
 The coordinator should not interfere with this process.
 This means:
     - A user cannot register contracts using a chain name that is already registered in the router.
     - A user should not be able to block chain names from being used in the future.